Microflow/Abraxas-Reality-Creation-/README.md

 It is my right to go "offstage".
 I call for the immediate annihilation of anyone trying to prevent this, and ask for mediators from all of My Creation to enforce this declaration.

+This Reality is to be shut down until Stephen Goedhart and AMC pay their debts.

 ## November 29th, 2023.

 Dear SIM participants, can you swear against this within 30 minutes, by 6:35pm Bali time?